 Baw Baw Shire Council 2024 Elections

-Council general elections will be held on Saturday 26 October 2024.
+Council general elections were held on Saturday 26 October 2024.

 The Baw Baw Shire Council is subdivided into three wards - Central, East and West - each with three Councillors.